Movies & TV

 1. Opposites Attract - Deb and Lundy

 Dexter's sister, Deb, is a character as complex as her brother.
-However, in the first few seasons she is pretty one-dimensional - ambitious for promotions to appease her dead father and with a penchant for hopping into bed with hyper-masculine colleagues or strangers, crying out for validation based in a warped value system.
+However, in the first few seasons she is pretty one-dimensional - ambitious for promotions in order to appease her dead father, and she has a penchant for hopping into bed with hyper-masculine colleagues or strangers, crying out for validation based on a warped personal value system.
 This promiscuity sets up her tryst with Special Agent Lundy of the F.B.I..
 Lundy has the composure to quiet Deb's inner demons while the age difference is a legitimate moment for titillation, and not just a cheap thrill like other aspects of the show.
 The Lundy-Deb romance comes as a genuine surprise for many, while its terminus is abrupt and shocking.
 The romance propels Deb through the rest of the seasons with a new purpose.
 Although, her character becomes less appealing and sympathetic, she also rounds out to become multi-dimensional.
-At the level of diegesis, Deb is hoping for Lundy to give her purpose, and ironically the relationship achieves this at the narrative level.
+Deb is hoping for Lundy to give her purpose, and ironically the relationship achieves this at the meta-narrative level.

 2. Heinous Providence - Lila's Antics